-Hoi An’s ancient town became a UNESCO heritage site in 1999 as a well preserved Southeast Asia trading port.
-One of our favorite things to do in Hoi An Vietnam is just wondering down the streets in Ancient Town, don’t forget your camera!
+Hoi An’s ancient town became a UNESCO heritage site in 1999 as a well-preserved Southeast Asia trading port.
+One of our favorite things to do in Hoi An Vietnam is just wandering down the streets in Ancient Town, don’t forget your camera!

-There are several Airbnb listings right in Hoi An old town that are much cheaper than hotels and you’ll have a ton more space renting an apartment vs a hotel room.
+There are several Vrbo listings right in Hoi An old town that is much cheaper than hotels, and you’ll have a ton more space renting an apartment vs. a hotel room.

 3. Try Hoi An’s Famous White Rose Dish

-4. Get A Suit Or Dress Made At A Hoi An Tailor
+4. Get A Custom Suit Or Dress Made At A Hoi An Tailor